11 Best Design Feedback Tools for Creative Teams in 2026

 Best for: Teams already on the Adobe suite.

-GoProof enables marketing teams to streamline processes related to creative collaboration, client relationships, video reviews, and more.
+GoProof enables marketing teams to streamline the entire design process related to creative collaboration, client relationships, video reviews, and more.
 Its strength lies in its deep integration with Adobe Creative Cloud.

 Key features: